kimkwanka/cf-chat/README.md

 # CF-Chat

-A React Native messenger app inspired by the likes of Whatsapp and co.
+A React Native messenger app inspired by the likes of Whatsapp and Co.

 ## Built With
 - [React Native](https://reactnative.dev/)